-This uploads a file, and produces a file-cap for the contents, but does not attach the file into the filesystem.
-No directories will be modified by this operation.
+This uploads a file, and produces a file-cap for the contents, but does not attach the file to any directory in the Tahoe-LAFS file store.
+That is, no directories will be modified by this operation.

 The file must be provided as the "file" field of an HTML encoded form body, produced in response to an HTML form like this: